DavidBerschauer/rosbag_recording_services/README.md

 # Data Recording
 This is a simple ROS package that allows starting and stopping rosbag recordings via service calls, which is useful for performing repeated data collection.
 It also allows replaying those recordings for analyzing performance.
+You can add annotations from within the code that will appear in Rviz during execution and replay.

 ## Run
 `roslaunch data_recording data_recording.launch` uses the default mode:=minimal.

 ## Config
 The config files for the recording are in the config directory.
 You can choose between different settings and add new config files.